-(itemized payments) of the Schedule E Summary.
-If expenditures of less than \$100 or more were made for contributions and expenditures in California, enter the lump sum total on Line 2 (unitemized payments).
+See Chapter 4 for additional information about the requirement to notify contributors of potential filing obligations.
+A sample notice is also included. contributions and expenditures in California, enter the lump sum total on Line 2 (unitemized payments).
 Line 3 is likely not applicable to out-of-state PACs.
-Line 4 is the total of all expenditures made during the reporting period. - Form 460 Summary Page: The amount from Line 4 of the Schedule E Summary is carried over to Lines 6 and 11 of the overall Summary Page.
+Line 4 is the total of all expenditures made during the reporting period.

+• Form 460 Summary Page: The amount from Line 4 of the Schedule E Summary is carried over to Lines 6 and 11 of the overall Summary Page.